Street party insurance

 Larger, more public events certainly would require insurance.

 Important note: This advice is to help in planning an event, but it is not intended to constitute a complete list of organisational arrangements, responsibilities or liabilities for the planning of a street party or event.
-Streets Alive Ltd. recommends that professional advice is sought if organisers are in any doubt.
+Seek professional advice if organisers are in any doubt.